 Milan is the commercial and financial center of Italy.
-Historically it prospered because of its command of trade routes across the Alps and the plains of the Po Valley.
-The city can boast of one of Europe’s most spectacular Gothic cathedrals, plus a wealth of masterpieces, including “The Last Supper” by Leonardo da Vinci.
+Historically, it prospered because of its command of trade routes across the Alps and the plains of the Po Valley.
+The city can boast of one of Europe’s most spectacular gothic cathedrals, plus a wealth of masterpieces, including “The Last Supper” by Leonardo da Vinci.
 La Scala opera house hosted the premieres of Verdi’s “Nabucco” and Puccini’s “Madama Butterfly” and “Turandot.”
-Most of the famous Italian fashion brands are headquartered in the city, and the annual women’s Fashion Week takes place in late February.
+Most of the famous Italian fashion brands are headquartered in the city.

 The Milanese tend to be proudly traditional when it comes to food, prizing Lombardian specialties such as risotto alla Milanese, made with saffron, and cotoletta alla Milanese, a flattened and breaded veal chop often served with a garnish of arugula and cherry tomatoes.
 But they’ve recently become more gastronomically adventurous.

-The historic Pasticceria Marchesi opened its newest of three locations on the mezzanine level of Milan’s iconic Galleria, above the Prada store, with splendid views of the historic arcade from its arched windows.
+The historic Pasticceria Marchesi opened its newest of three Milan locations on the mezzanine level of the iconic Galleria, above the Prada store, with splendid views of the historic arcade from its arched windows.
 It’s a stylish spot to refresh yourself in between shopping excursions.
-Galleria Vittorio Emanuele II.
-Tel.
-02-9418-1710.